High School Student Resume Templates (+ Writing Tips)

 High school resume example with personal project experience

 In this resume template for a high school student, the “Professional Skills” section is named “Relevant Skills.”
-It hihglights the skills learned from projects, showing that they have what it takes to do the job despite not having a professional background.
+It highlights the skills learned from projects, showing that the student has what it takes to do the job despite not having a professional background.

-Resume for high school student with internship experience
+Resume for a high school student with internship experience

-This high school resume template features work experience and relevant skills from internships.
+This high school resume template features work experience and relevant skills from internships to increase the student’s marketability for their target role.
+See our guide on internship resumes for tips and tricks from career experts.

-Resume for high school student with work experience
+Resume for a high school student with work experience

-In this particular high school resume, the candidate has enough work experience to be organized so that the work history is front and center.
+In this high school resume, the candidate has enough work experience to display their work history front and center.

-Resume for high school student with leadership experience
+Resume for a high school student with leadership experience

 While the candidate in this high school resume template doesn’t have professional work experience, they highlight the leadership experience they have gained from high school club activities.